Tawera Kerr-Barlow: Career

 After good form continued in 2016, Kerr-Barlow continued playing for New Zealand, replacing TJ Perenara off the bench for the Rugby Championship.
-Kerr-Barlow earned his second career start against Italy on the end of year tour, leading the Haka against the Italians.
+Kerr-Barlow earned his second career start against Italy on the end of year tour, leading the Haka against the Italians for his first and only time.
 Kerr-Barlow was released by New Zealand to play for the Māori All Blacks against the United States the week before, starting for them in Chicago.
 Kerr-Barlow was also released to play against the British & Irish Lions with the Māori All Blacks in Rotorua on 17 June 2017.
 Kerr-Barlow had a disappointing performance, being yellow carded in the 48th minute for a dangerous tackle.

 Kerr-Barlow announced that he would leave New Zealand after the 2017 Rugby Championship to play for La Rochelle in France.
 Kerr-Barlow played his final game for the Chiefs following a quarter final 27-13 defeat to the Crusaders in Christchurch.

 Kerr-Barlow was named in the 2017 Rugby Championship squad, coming off the bench in wins against Argentina and South Africa.
 Kerr-Barlow played his final two matches for New Zealand on the 2017 end-of-year tour, starting against a French XV, and led the Haka for his final appearance in a black jersey.
 Kerr-Barlow played the majority of the match before making way for All Blacks debutant Mitchell Drummond with ten minutes left.

-On 15 March 2018, Kerr-Barlow traveled to France to sign for Top 14 side La Rochelle from the 2018-19 season.
+On 15 March 2017, Kerr-Barlow travelled to France to sign for Top 14 side La Rochelle from the 2017-18 season.

 In August 2022, Kerr-Barlow announced he was willing to switch allegiances to the Wallabies to play for his country of birth, taking advantage of World Rugby's new eligibility rules.

+On 11 June 2025, Kerr-Barlow would sign for French rivals Stade Francais in the same league for the 2025-26 season, after being released by La Rochelle.